The selfie stick may become one of the most popular camera accessories sold this holiday season.

 This model has the remote release button built in to the handle

 This is a big one.
-If it's too small it won't hold your camera sturdy when fully extended.
+Your selfie tool should be the right size in your hand.
+If it's too small it won't hold your camera sturdy when fully extended and your camera is at risk.
 If it's too big you won't want to carry it along with you.

 The taking of selfies has been criticized and so too are the sticks that make selfie portraits better.
 They are simply accessories, just like the regular camera monopod, that improve our photography experience and the quality of our images.

 Here are some advantages of using a selfie pole: